EDITOR │ Wayne Thomas

 Roy Sorrels is a widely published freelance writer, an award-winning and internationally produced playwright, and a professional writing coach.
 He divides his time between Santa Fe, New Mexico, and Montevideo, Uruguay.
 He is currently working on a novel about art forgery.

-Kellie Wells is the author of a collection of short fiction, Compression Scars, 2001 winner of the Flannery O’Connor Award, and a novel, Skin, published by the University of Nebraska Press, in the Flyover Fiction Series, edited by Ron Hansen.
+Kellie Wells is the author of the novel Fat Girl, Terrestrial (University of Alabama Press, 2012), a collection of short fiction, Compression Scars, 2001 winner of the Flannery O’Connor Award, and a novel, Skin, published by the University of Nebraska Press, in the Flyover Fiction Series, edited by Ron Hansen.
 Her work has appeared in various literary journals, including The Kenyon Review, Ninth Letter, The Gettysburg Review, and Prairie Schooner.
 In 2002 she received a Rona Jaffe Prize and Compression Scars was awarded the Great Lakes Colleges Association’s New Writer’s Award in fiction.
 She is a congenital Midwesterner but currently teaches at the University of Alabama.